This blog may contain affiliate links. Read our disclosure policy for more info.

 One of the best ways to enjoy a meal is with a view!
 Luckily for you, in the summer months in Banff there are a few really stand-out restaurants where you can enjoy a delicious meal with unbelievable mountain views.

 The Cliffhouse Bistro is the restaurant I mentioned above at the top of the Mount Norquay Gondola.
 This restaurant is an old teahouse that now is a cozy European-style chalet restaurant.
-The restaurant only has seats for 50 people, so a reservation is recommended.
+The restaurant only has seats for 50 people, so we’d highly recommend giving them a call to make a reservation beforehand.
 It is also only open in the summer months from June to October.

-If you don’t mind traveling a little farther, head to the Whitehorn Bistro at the top of the Lake Louise Gondola.
-This restaurant is located 2042 meters above sea level, so as you can imagine, it offers some pretty epic views.
-The restaurant’s hours do change seasonally, as does the menu, so be sure to check their website before you go.
-Like the Cliffhouse, a reservation is also recommended at Whitehorn Bistro.
+If you don’t mind traveling a little farther afield, head to the Whitehorn Bistro at the top of the Lake Louise Gondola.
+This restaurant is located 2042 meters (6,700 ft) above sea level, so as you can imagine, it offers some pretty epic views too!

 Where to Stay in Banff in Summer

-The Banff Inn is in the perfect mix of comfort and affordability.
-It has a budget-friendly price tag but also comes with lots of luxuries.
-The hotel is located right on Banff Ave and all rooms are air-conditioned.
-In the hotel, you’ll find a hot tub, steam room, and sauna, as well as a restaurant and bar.
-You should book the Banff Inn well in advance as this is one of the most popular hotels in Banff.
+If you’re looking for the perfect mix of comfort and affordability, check out the Banff Inn, located right on Banff Ave.
+It has a budget-friendly price tag but also comes with lots of luxuries too, and all the rooms are air-conditioned!
+In the hotel, you’ll find a hot tub, steam room, and sauna, as well as a fantastic restaurant and bar.

 Important info: Accommodation in Banff can be tricky.
 For starters, you need to book well in advance if you want to have a large selection.